Avoiding energy scams

 Talking to the trades

 Getting the right person to install your energy efficiency improvements is as important as deciding what improvements you should make.
 We recommend getting three quotes and checking if the installer is a member of any accreditation schemes or trade associations.
 Be sure to ask what guarantees they provide for the quality of their work and what warranties they supply with the products.
-You can use Energy Saving Trust’s Renewables Installer Finder if you’re looking for someone to install renewable technology, like a heat pump or solar panels.
+You can use Energy Saving Trust’s Renewables Installer Finder to find MCS certified installers to install renewable technology, like a heat pump or solar panels.
 You can also find local traders who have been approved by Trading Standards Scotland at trustedtrader.scot.

 What to look out for